This post may contain affiliate sales links. Please see my full disclosure policy for details

 How to Make a Yellow Cake from Scratch

-Making this cake only requires four steps!
-If you have kids who enjoy baking, this easy yellow cake recipe is a great one for them to try.
+Making this classic cake only requires four quick steps.
+If you have kids who enjoy baking, this easy yellow cake recipe is great for getting little hands involved.

 How to Store a Frosted Cake